human-centered-ai-lab/PERSONAS/Developing_Personas_For_AI-Step-By-Step/Readme.md

 **License information:**
 We have made available all these material under [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
-You can **use, redistribute, and adapt** the material for non-commercial purposes, as long as you give appropriate credit by **citing our paper "Holzinger et al (2022), Personas for AI: An Open-Source Toolbox" [doi: 10.1109/ACCESS.2022.3154776](https://doi.org/10.1109/ACCESS.2022.3154776).**
+You can **use, redistribute, and adapt** the material for non-commercial purposes, as long as you give appropriate credit by **citing our paper:**  _A.
+Holzinger, M. Kargl, B. Kipperer, P. Regitnig, M. Plass and H. Müller, "Personas for Artificial Intelligence (AI) an Open Source Toolbox", in IEEE Access, vol. 10, pp. 23732-23747, 2022,_ [doi: 10.1109/ACCESS.2022.3154776](https://doi.org/10.1109/ACCESS.2022.3154776).

 ---
 ---